hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <nobr> Update Prerequisite </nobr> </td>
-<td> Click to save these settings, then click <b>Complete Prerequisite</b> to complete this setup. </td>
+<td> Click to save these settings and complete this setup. </td>
 </tr>

 </table>

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Note:</b> If this prerequisite fails to
 complete successfully, an error message displays on the Prerequisites page.
-For a potential solution, see <a href="/cloudos/moonshot/manage/troubleshooting/#problem-admin-node-internet-access-prerequisites-fail-to-complete">Problem: Admin Node Internet Access Prerequisites fail to complete</a> in the Troubleshooting topic.
+For a potential solution, see <a href="/cloudos/manage/troubleshooting/#problem-admin-node-internet-access-prerequisites-fail-to-complete">Problem: Admin Node Internet Access Prerequisites fail to complete</a> in the Troubleshooting topic.
 </p>

-<a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>
+<a href="#_top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ### External DNS Server Prerequisite Dialog

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b>
 If you want to set the External DNS Server Prerequisite, you must configure it before you complete the steps on the Complete Install panel.
-For details, see the <a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a> topic.
+For details, see the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a> topic.
 After that, the External DNS Server Prerequisite dialogs are read-only.
 Once the install process is triggered, no changes can be made.
 If you want to make changes, you need to start over by re-installing the HP Cloud OS Administration node.
-For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
+For procedural instructions, see <a href="/cloudos/install/">Install and Configure Your Cloud</a>.
 </p>

-To access: Select the Environment tab > Prerequisites> click <b>Edit Prerequisite</b> for the External DNS Server Prerequisite.
+**To access**: Select the **Environment** tab > **Prerequisites**> click **Edit Prerequisite** for the External DNS Server Prerequisite.

 The following table describes the External DNS Server Prerequisite dialog UI elements: